curvegrid/go-ethereum-wiki/Connecting-to-the-network.md

 ## Bootstrapping

 By default, Geth will connect to public bootstrap nodes on startup.
-These public nodes give the client an entry point into the rest of the network and a way to discover additional peers.
+These public nodes give the client an entry point into the rest of the network and a way to discover additional peers up to the `maxpeers` limit.
+The default is 16 peers, but this can be changed on startup with an extra command-line option: `--maxpeers "25"`

-To configure the bootnodes on startup, use the `--bootnodes` option and separate the peers by spaces.
+To change the bootnodes on startup, use the `--bootnodes` option and separate the peers by spaces.
 For example:
 ```
 geth --bootnodes "enode://pubkey1@ip1:port1 enode://pubkey2@ip2:port2 enode://pubkey3@ip3:port3"
 ```